 Managing Postgres access

-edb_admin database created during the Create Cluster process should not be used by your application.
+Don't use the edb_admin database role and edb_admin database created when creating your cluster in your application.
 Instead, create a new database role and a new database, which provides a high level of isolation in Postgres.
 If multiple applications are using the same cluster, each database can also contain multiple schemas, essentially a namespace in the database.
-If strict isolation is needed, use a dedicated cluster or dedicated database.
-If that strict isolation level is not required, a single database can be deployed with multiple schemas.
-Please refer to the Privileges topic in the PostgreSQL documentation to further customize ownership and roles to your requirements.
+If you need strict isolation, use a dedicated cluster or dedicated database.
+If you don't need that strict isolation level, you can deploy a single database with multiple schemas.
+See Privileges in the PostgreSQL documentation to further customize ownership and roles to your requirements.

 To create a new role and database, first connect using

-edb_admin password as EDB does not have access to it.
+You have to remember your edb_admin password, as EDB doesn't have access to it.
 If you forget it, you can set a new one in the BigAnimal portal on the Edit Cluster page.

-edb_admin database in your applications.
+Don't use the edb_admin user or the edb_admin database in your applications.
 Instead, use

 CREATE USER; GRANT; CREATE DATABASE.